Gerringong Library is temporarily closed until further notice. For more information visit our COVID-19 Update page.

 The new building on Blackwood Street will be a combination library, museum (with the Gerringong and District Historical Society), display space and community meeting rooms.
 Constructed on the site of the current School of Arts building, the new plan incorporates the existing heritage-listed elements into a multi-focus community space that will be known as the Gerringong Library and Museum (GLaM).

-We anticipate construction will start soon and be completed by mid-2020.
+Construction is underway and is due to be completed by mid-2020.
 Find out more about our floor plan and how we hope to use the expanded space here.

 See the Council website for more details and for the latest updates on the GLaM project.